asfathahamed/EDGE-Components-Hackathon-2019/README.md

 # EDGE-Components-Hackathon-2019

-# Generic Table Component
+# Generic Angular Table Component

-This is dynamic table component, automatically can be populated table header and body based on the given data.
+This is dynamic table component, which populates table header and body based on the given data.

 ## Live demo